 COVID-19 Support & Guidance

 Parent Zone is a good place for advice on a range of topics.
-This link takes you to the ‘parent guides’ section which explains how to keep your child safe on a range of online activities from Facebook to Fortnite: https://parentzone.org.uk/advice/parent-guides
+Click here to access the ‘parent guides’ section which explains how to keep your child safe on a range of online activities from Facebook to Fortnite.

-Lockdown can increase tensions and arguments at home.
-The NSPCC have put together some information on how to reduce these during this difficult time: https://www.nspcc.org.uk/keeping-children-safe/support-for-parents/arguments-conflict-family-tension-coronavirus-lockdown/
+The NSPCC have put together some useful information on how to reduce family conflict/tension during this difficult time which can be accessed here.

-The government has produced a detailed parent guide to supporting your child and accessing support services at this time particularly if affected by bereavement, mental health worries, eating disorders, autism, bullying and more: https://www.gov.uk/government/publications/covid-19-guidance-on-supporting-children-and-young-peoples-mental-health-and-wellbeing/guidance-for-parents-and-carers-on-supporting-children-and-young-peoples-mental-health-and-wellbeing-during-the-coronavirus-covid-19-outbreak
+The government has produced a detailed parent guide to supporting your child and accessing support services at this time particularly if affected by bereavement, mental health worries, eating disorders, autism, bullying and more, which can be accessed here.

 Domestic Abuse Support Services